 Yes, you read that right.
 The Bible is completely out of order.

-Because when it was compiled, the books were sorted by genre rather than historical order.
+Because during its compilation, they sorted the books by genre rather than historical order.
 These groups are based on:

 - First Five Books by Moses (called The Pentateuch)

 - Wisdom and Poetry Books

 Look at the Bible as a collection of connected documents that tell the same stories in a different way.
 Some stories contain poetry (Psalms), others as circumstantial rules (Leviticus), while others repeat the same story from different viewpoints (Matthew, Mark, Luke, and John).

 Learn About the Chronological Order of the Old Testament Books

 I’ve created a printable that will walk you through the process in this Old and New Testament Summary and then you can add on the rest of the books of the Bible as you go.